Jose Siri Preview, Player Props: Rays vs. Rockies

-On Tuesday, Jose Siri (.212 batting average in his past 10 games, with two doubles, three home runs, two walks and six RBI) and the Tampa Bay Rays play the Colorado Rockies, whose starting pitcher will be Ty Blach.
+On Wednesday, Jose Siri (.571 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
 First pitch is at 6:40 PM ET.

-In his last game, he notched a home run while going 1-for-5 against the Angels.
+In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Rockies.

 Jose Siri Game Info & Props vs. the Rockies